 - Log into your Spotify for Artists account.
 (If this is your first single on Spotify and you’re using DistroKid as your aggregator, you can request instant access.)
 Make sure your Spotify profile has an up-to-date bio, photos and social links.

-- On the Home screen of your Spotify for Artists account, check for a notice near the top of the page (“You’ve got an upcoming release”).
-Click on the corresponding SUBMIT A SONG → link to fill out the form and submit your single to Spotify’s editorial team.
+- In the “Music” section of your Spotify for Artists account, click on the “Upcoming” subsection to find the link to submit your single to Spotify’s editorial team.

 1 week before release day

 - Upload your single to Bandcamp and SoundCloud, but don’t publish it yet.
 (SoundCloud will allow you to schedule a track for future release; Bandcamp requires that you hit “publish” manually on the day of release.)
 Make sure you include a description, production credits, lyrics, and any relevant genre tags.

 - Create a SubmitHub profile.
 Buy some credits and get familiar with the interface (don’t submit your song yet).
 Review the genre categories to decide which category your song best fits into.